cyanreg/avtransport/draft-qproto-spec.md

 IETF RFC 9221.</br>
 All other packets MUST be sent over a reliable steam.
 FEC data for those packets SHOULD NOT be signalled.

+Implementations MUST segment the data such that the network MTU is never exceeded and no packet fragmentation occurs.</br>
+The **minimum** network MTU required for the protocol is **384 bytes**, as to allow [video information packets](#video-info-packets) or any future large packets to be sent without fragmentation.

+Jumbograms MAY be used where supported to reduce overhead and increase efficiency.

 Reverse signalling
 ==================